SychovaDaria/skoda_project/README.md

 When it is set, we can call the .trig() when an event occurs (GPIO, color blobs, edge detection, AI, ...)

 # Multithreading
-## What will need its own thread?
-- GUI - stream
-- GUI - settings
-- computation --> AI, edges, blobs, ...
-- the trigger module

-## Critical sections ?
-- ¯\\_(ツ)_/¯

-## Example
-Example shown in src/thread_test.py (je to celkem ez, jediny co, tak hlidat, jestli nekde neni kriticka sekce (napr. kdyz jsou dva thready, jeden do sdilene promenne zapisuje a druhy z ni cte, pak je to undefined behavior), pak jsou treba mutexy/cond var, ale v tom pythonu jsou hezky na radek vytvoreny)
+The GUI library has some sort of multithreading already implemented, so it is not recommended to try multithreading.
+However, multiprocessing can be implemented, the only restriction being the GUI has to be implemented in just one process.<br />
+The app should be faster if we implement the computation modules (AI, edges, ...) into seperate processes.
+The communication between them can be utilized using a pipe/queue.
+Our raspberry pi has 4 cores, so max 4 processes, one of which will be the GUI.
+Example shown in the tryouts directory.

 # GPIO inputs
 via push_button.py

 # Pepa tasks:
-Threads
+- Threads
-Raspicam auto brightness just based on ROI
+- Raspicam auto brightness just based on ROI
-Remote controled raspberry
+- Remote controled raspberry